TritonDataCenter/manta/docs/user-guide/storage-reference.md

 `/:login/reports` is the location where the system delivers aggregated usage reports and raw HTTP access logs.
-You can learn more about the data in these directories in the [Reports Reference](reports.html) section.
+Learn more about the reports directory in the [Reports Reference](reports.html) section.
 Only you can manage data under `/:login/reports`.

 ## Working with Directories